Why study this course

 Careers and placements

-On completion of the course, and depending on the chosen pathway, Assistant Practitioners will be able to seek employment in one of the following areas of radiographic practice:
+On completion of the course, Assistant Practitioners will be able to seek employment in the following area of radiographic practice: Clinical Imaging.

 Assistant Practitioners in Clinical Imaging perform non-complex diagnostic radiographic procedures on ambulant adult patients.
 Their work is mainly based in General X-ray rooms where they perform many of the basic radiographic examinations.
 They may work in other radiographic imaging areas in accordance with the NHS Health Board’s agreed protocols.